ConservationMetrics/gc-docs/docs/tutorials/timelapse-project-setup/index.md

 # 🐾 Guide: Setting up a Project in Timelapse

+## Introduction

-[Timelapse](https://timelapse.ucalgary.ca/) is a Windows OS software for reviewing camera trap data and transforming raw image and video files into structured data that can provide insights into species presence and population trends.
+[Timelapse](https://timelapse.ucalgary.ca/) is a **Windows OS software for reviewing camera trap data and transforming raw image and video files into structured data** that can provide insights into species presence and population trends.
 This is a quick introduction to using the software.

 ![Timelapse Software screenshot](images/timelapse.jpg)